New York City

-By virtue of the density and diversity of its population, its dynamic economic activity and vibrant cultural life, New York City stands alone as the most exhilarating city in the world.
-From the moment you arrive you feel its energy and enjoy its wonders.
+By virtue of its dense, diverse population and vibrant cultural and economic life, New York City stands alone as the world’s most exhilarating destination.
+From the moment you arrive, you will feel its energy and enjoy its wonders.

 Statue of Liberty